sriyogesh94/dcos-docs/1.9/usage/managing-services/private-docker-registry.md

       Email: foo@bar.com
     ```

-1. Tar this folder and its contents.
+1. Compress the `.docker` folder and its contents.

     ```bash
     cd ~
     tar -czf docker.tar.gz .docker
     ```
-1. Check you have both files in the tar.
+1. Verify that both files are in the archive.

     ```bash
       tar -tvf ~/docker.tar.gz